2019 ELECTION DATES-No Elections Scheduled at this time

 - November 5, 2019.

-For an Application for an Absentee Voter’s Ballot Form, click here.
+For an Application for an Absentee Voter’s Ballot Form for the May 7, 2019, Election, click here.
 Please return application to: Laketown Township Clerk, 4338 Beeline Road, Holland, MI, 49423.

 General Voting Information